 The role of water and continuous monitoring

-L'waterfall it is the red thread which has gone through all the activities of 2025.
+Water is the red thread which has gone through all the activities of 2025.

 The experience gained in kiwi die-off project has strengthened the awareness that Without objective and continuous water control, it is not possible to evaluate either the sustainability or the effective agricultural continuity of production systems..